Losing weight can be tough. And if you don’t see the scale move, there could be valid reasons for that. Keep reading to find out what they are.

 - Beta blockers for treating high blood pressure

-2. You are not getting sufficient sleep
+2. You are not getting sufficient sleep to support weight loss

 Sleep deprivation is a significant contributor to weight gain.
 Research shows that women who sleep five hours are more likely to gain weight than those who sleep seven hours a day.